AlanCoding/ansible-locate/README.md

 This tool will not follow those.
 It just looks in the `roles` directory relative to the location it was given.

+#### Known Issues

+If you use the `slurp` module, this tool will think it belongs in the windows collection.
+It does not.
+From IRC:

+> slurp is 'special case' and probably should be removed from routing,
+> some windows modules are 'attached' to their posix counterparts, slurp, fetch, setup ...

+So this is left broken for now, anticipating further churn.
+You may need to manually remove these entries.